Find the Right Saddle for Your Epiphone® Acoustic Guitar

 On rare occasions, you might find an Epiphone that has a B compensated saddle, but does not have the slanted bass compensation.
 For example, the Epiphone website shows the Frontier (USA Collection) model with a B compensated saddle, although this may have just been for the prototype as many production Frontier models have a non-compensated saddle.
 Please see our Guide to B Compensated Saddles for more information.

-Compensated B/G/D Saddle
+BGD Compensated Saddle

-The Epiphone Slash J-45 model is distinct among Epiphones in many ways, but notably it has a 16 inch fretboard radius, along with a distinct B/G/D compensated saddle, Tusq PQ-9274-CO.
+The Epiphone Slash J-45 model is distinct among Epiphones in many ways, but notably it has a 16 inch fretboard radius, along with a distinct BGD compensated saddle, Tusq PQ-9274-CO.
 This saddle has the treble E, A, and bass E all forward toward the soundhole.
 The B and D strings rest in the center, and the G is backward toward the bridge pins.
-Please note that the saddle used for the Gibson Slash J-45 will not work on the Epiphone Slash J-45, and vice versa.
+For a similar saddle in bone, please see our BGD Compensated Saddle.

-B/G/D Compensated Saddle
+BGD Compensated Saddle

 A Note on Epiphone Masterbilt Models